 Unable to see much, the whole thing descended into a mass foam fight, with people from all over the world blasting each other with pressurised cans of the stuff.
 The more I drank, the better my aim, but despite hitting perfection somewhere around that point, I kept drinking, and drinking, and by the time nine cans had come and gone, not much was making sense.
 Then I noticed that Wee Mo had run out of drink and I offered to go get her some.
 She refused, but I’d become that disgusting greedy way and wanted to keep drinking myself, so lurched off to get more.
 I turned a corner and there, waiting for me, was the abyss of a blackout.

 The first sensation after that was pain.
 Pain and suspicion of the small Boliviano trying to help me.
 He spoke virtually no English, and in my state, my Spanish was utterly miserable.
-The pain, though, that translated pretty well – it felt like searing hands gripped my spine and kidneys.
+The pain though – that translated pretty well.
+It felt like searing hands were gripping my spine and kidneys.
 Even through the booze it was excruciating.
 I knew I should be making my way back to Wee Mo – how long I’d been away at this point is anyone’s guess – but I could barely walk.
 The Boliviano, Jose, offered to take me to hospital.
 I accepted.